prabushankar79/Sorting_boot_thymeleaf/README.md

 Java 8 should be installed to run this application and this application can be run as a individual jar file and available at default port number 8080 i.e localhost:8080

+Once the code is downloaded onto IDE, Please make sure that JDK 1.8 used as workspace default to avoid maven failiure.

 ## Solution

 1. Relying on ThymeLeaf for easier template